Go Back Up

 (0.1667) x 100 = 16.67%, or 16.7%

-What is the average turnover rate?
+What is the average staff turnover rate?

-According to the Job Openings and Labor Turnover Survey1 conducted by the U.S. Bureau of Labor Statistics, the average total turnover rate was around 3.7% in April 2023, with 2.4% for quits and 1% for layoffs.
+According to the Job Openings and Labor Turnover Survey1 conducted by the U.S. Bureau of Labor Statistics, the average total turnover rate was around 3.3% in December 2024, with 2% for quits and 1.1% for layoffs.

 When unemployment is low, voluntary turnover tends to rise, and involuntary turnover tends to fall.
+While larger organizations typically experience lower turnover rates, smaller businesses often have a greater incentive to minimize turnover due to the negative impact they face when an employee departs.

 The table provided by the U.S. Bureau of Labor Statistics2 shows total separations by industry.